tanya-levshina/WDD01-Client-Side-Pre-Course-Setup/windows-setup.md

 ## WSL2 installation steps

-For the most up to date steps, I would recommend following the [windows documentation](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
+For the most up to date steps, we would recommend following the [windows documentation](https://docs.microsoft.com/en-us/windows/wsl/install-win10)

 Note: When deciding on what Linux distribution to use you can use any but we recommend using the [latest LTS version of Ubuntu](https://ubuntu.com/about/release-cycle)